Ahmed Khalil

 Colin Cordner, Buddhist Chaplain: Mondays from 12pm – 2pm

-Ryan Farrell, Christian (Reformed) Chaplain: Wednesdays from 2pm – 5:30pm
+Ryan Farrell, Christian (Reformed) Chaplain: Fridays from 10am – 12pm

-Steven Gaudet, Christian (Roman Catholic) Chaplain: Fridays from 4pm – 6pm
+Steven Gaudet, Christian (Roman Catholic) Chaplain: By appointment

 If you are looking to connect with a Chaplain outside of their Chaplaincy Hours, please contact them individually.